United Arab Emirates Travel Guide (Middle East | Visit U.A.E)

 - A meal in an inexpensive restaurant will cost you approximately 8USD

 - A meal in an expensive restaurant (fine dining) will cost you about 50-80USD per person including drinks

 - A local brew will cost you about 10USD per pint

 - An imported beer comes a bit more expensive at 11USD per pint

 - A coffee from Costa or Starbucks will cost you about 4-5USD per fresh brew

 - A water bottle costs under 1USD

-- A shawarma (local street food) will cost you about 3USD per order
+- A shawarma, a local street food will cost you about 3USD per order

 NOTE: Alcohol in UAE is not easily accessible and they sell these in special shops (similar to Alko in Finland) and you need a license to purchase from these stores.
 To get a license, you need to be a resident so if you’re a tourist, you can get alcohol from hotel bars and restaurants.
 Independent restaurants you’ll stumble upon in the malls and streets aren’t allowed to sell alcohol so don’t be surprised if you don’t find these in their menu.
 Also, regular stores do not sell alcohol.

 - The average daily cost to travel around big cities such as Abu Dhabi and Dubai will run around 10USD per day